immersive-web/webxr-test-api/explainer.md

   required sequence<float> orientation;
 };
 ```

+The WebXR API never exposes native origins directly, instead exposing transforms between them, so we need to specify a base reference space for XRRigidTransformInit so that we can have consistent numerical values across implementations.
+When used as an origin, XRRigidTransformInits are in the base reference space where the viewer's native origin is identity at initialization, unless otherwise specified.
+In this space, the `local` reference space has a native origin of identity.
+This is an arbitrary choice: changing this reference space doesn't affect the data returned by the WebXR API, but we must make such a choice so that the tests produce the same results across different UAs.
+When used as an origin it is logically a transform _from_ the origin's space _to_ the underlying base reference space described above.

 For many UAs input is sent on a per-frame basis, therefore input events are not guaranteed to fire and the FakeXRInputController
 is not guaranteed to be present in session.inputSources until after one animation frame.